davesag/Frank/README.txt

 Step 3.1 - If you are keen and have rcov installed run
 % rcov test/*_test.rb --exclude /gems/,/Library/,/usr/

+	(if anyone can tell me why the RCov task in my rakefile doesn't work I'd be happy to hear from them.)

 Step 4 - Run the app.
 ---------------------
 % rackup